Sachng13/Todo-list-React-app/README.md

 <h1>Todo List Using React </h1>
 <hr>
 <p>This is a simple Todo List application built using React.
-It allows users to add, edit, and delete tasks, mark tasks as completed, and filter tasks based on their completion status.</p>
+It allows users to add, edit, and delete tasks, mark tasks as completed . </p>

 <h3>Features</h3>
 <ul>